jaypoole22/GitProjects/README.md

 This project showcases my first cloud personal project using AWS.
+The main focus of this project was on understanding as many AWS services as I could to create a financial tracking application.
+Therefore, the majority of the frontend coding wasn't created by me, but it gave me a foundation to use for learning how to implement cloud services.